This page covers the non-playable characters in Fire Emblem: The Binding Blade, sorted by their affiliation or place of origin.

 - Like Father, Like Son: His father betrayed the Lycian League and fought Eliwood, too.

 - The Quisling: Betrays the Lycian Alliance again.
 This time, he gets killed for his effort.

 - Smug Snake: He's just as pompous and cocksure as he was in The Blazing Blade.
 And he's even easier to beat now.

 - Suspiciously Similar Substitute: Of Jiol, being the Dirty Coward ruler of a nation originally allied with the main character's country who betrays their alliance in favor of The Empire.

 - Villain Forgot to Level Grind: The only returning antagonist from The Blazing Blade chronologically speaking... and he's still a mere Cavalier, no more no less.
 In fact, not only has he lost four levels, his stats have also atrophied quite a bit.

-The marquess of Thria and Hector's half-brother.
+The marquess of Thria and Hector's cousin.

 - Lured into a Trap: His cause of death was an ambush set up by Wagner, his own advisor.